 As much as the city attracted Roth, it also was to him a vanishing point in a rather literal sense.
 He came here to escape from the lethal shrapnel of the Old World, which was detonating under his feet.
 As mentioned before, Marseille’s port figured in Roth’s life as a permanent option to set out to new shores.
 Like France in general, Marseille in particular represented a type of freedom that contrasted vibrantly with the thickening shadows absorbing the German-speaking lands.

 It is thus no coincidence that Roth focused his attention on the Old Port.
 His descriptions of the city abound with epic catalogs of the goods the old colonial hub has in stock: “Is this the immense gate to the immense seas of the world?
 Much rather is it the immense warehouse or arsenal for the requisites of the European continent.
-There are barrels, boxes, beams, wheels, levers, vats, ladders, tongues, hammers, sacks, cloths, tents, trolleys, horses, engines, cars, rubber tubes.”
+There are barrels, boxes, beams, wheels, levers, vats, ladders, tongs, hammers, sacks, cloths, tents, trolleys, horses, engines, cars, rubber tubes.”

 Taking inventory of the Old World, Roth deciphers the flow of goods as an anonymous stream of consciousness that appears to wash away any sense of historical depth.
 Marseille’s remarkable absence of monuments appears as the flipside of the coin of colonialist trade: